cosmos/interchain-attestation/README.md

 TODO: Add rest of prerequisites

+* Just
 * Go
 * Docker (for e2e tests)
+* golangci-lint

 ### Testing

 Each module has a unit test suite that can be run with `make test`.

+You can also run all unit tests with for all modules with `just test-unit`.

 In addition, there is an e2e test suite that can be run using `make interchaintest` (under `testing/`).
 Before running the test, however, you need to build the docker images (which is required for every change you make to the code) with `make docker-images`.

+### Linting

+You can lint all modules with `just lint`.

+### Proto generation

+If you make changes to the proto files, you need to regenerate the go code with `just proto-gen` (or `make proto-gen` in the module directories).

 ### Running locally